dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

 Currently, a class may only be used as a mixin if it has a default constructor.
 This prevents the class from defining a `const` constructor or any factory constructors.
 We loosen this somewhat.

 Define a *trivial generative constructor* to be a generative constructor that:

 *   Is not a redirecting constructor,

 *   declares no parameters,

-*   has no initializer list (no `: ...` part),
+*   has no initializer list (no `: ...` part, so no asserts or initializers, and no super constructor invocation),

 *   has no body (only `;`), and

 *   is not `external`. *An `external` constructor is considered to have an externally provided initializer list and/or body.*

 A trivial constructor may be named or unnamed, and `const` or non-`const`.
 A *non-trivial generative constructor* is a generative constructor which is not a trivial generative constructor.

 Examples:

 ```dart
 class C {